-Cut worms (they are actually more like a caterpillar) can reek all sort of havoc on a garden.
-Most commonly they kill seedlings by chewing their way through the stem or just eating the entire top of the seedling off. leaving only a stem.
+Cut worms (they are actually more like a caterpillar) can reek all sorts of havoc on a garden.
+Most commonly they kill seedlings by chewing their way through the stem or just eating the entire top of the seedling off, leaving only a stem.
 A stem that will no longer grow.
 Sad.

 We have had problems with cut worms in the past eating our freshly planted starts and our newly emerged seedlings.
 A simple fix we found to work well is to plant your seeds and starts in a ring of un-perforated drain tile pipe.
 We use 4" drain tile cut into rings about 4-5" tall.
 Make sure they are set into the ground about 1".
 At night, when the cut worms crawl out of the ground looking for something to eat, they run into these rings and find they are not edible and move on leaving your seedlings alone.
 Cut worms don't seem to bother carrots but they do like peas Cole crops and squash.
 Another way to battle them is with beneficial nematodes.
 They actually eat the cut worms.
 We find the rings to be more effective.
 Beneficial nematodes have a short life and it would require a whole lot of nematodes to cover all of our gardens.
 They have to be reapplied every year.